 A typical programming project requires the collaboration of many programmers.
 Each programmer contributes one or more components to the system, which from the perspective of this book, means a collection of functions.
 Since the life span of software systems also comprises many years, it is common that some programmers leave and others join project teams during this period.

 Designing a program, a component, or even just a function requires a rigorous understanding of what it computes.
 Unless you can describe the purpose of a piece of code with a concise statement, you cannot produce anything useful for future programmers.
 It always helps to make up and work through examples.
-To allow for future modifications, you turn these examples into a test suite so that anyone who changes the code can reconfirm that the program still works for the basic examples.
+To confirm that the program works at least on your examples, you turn these examples into a suite of tests.
+This test suite is even more important when it comes to future modifications of the program.
+Anyone who changes the code can re-run these tests and reconfirm that the program still works for the basic examples.

 Eventually you will write and distribute real-world programs, meaning other

 programmers or perhaps real-world users get error messages from your code